Navan Preview

 5 – Ice Dancer – Ryan Moore – She is by Wootton Bassett out of a Galileo mare and, having won her maiden at Gowran Park, she then finished third in a Group 3 race at the Curragh, albeit it beaten 7.5 lengths.
 She holds entries for the Epsom and Irish Oaks.

-6. Minerva – Wayne Lordan – She finished third in a Group 3 race at the Curragh in Sept shortly before winning a maiden at Leopardstown in what was her seventh race.
+6. Minerva – Wayne Lordan – She finished third in a Group 3 race at the Curragh in September shortly before winning a maiden at Leopardstown on what was her seventh race.
 She is by Frankel out of Prize Exhibit, who is a full-sister to Group 1 winner Mohaather, who won at Grade 2 and 3 levels in the USA and has already produced a Group 3 winner (History) from her first four foals.
 She holds entries for the Epsom and Irish Oaks

 The rest of the field…